 This course provides a comprehensive understanding and application of mine planning principles to the minerals industry within the context of MineralResource Managementand Mineral Asset Management.
-Contentmay include but will not be limited to: Mineplanning in the context of Mineral Resource Management and Mineral AssetManagement; the Mine Value Chain; mine planning as amodelling process; modifying factors during conversion from resources to reserves; planning horizons and planningcycles; principles of optimisation in planning; principles and integration of short; medium and long term planning; principles of strategic mine planning; economic metrics in mine planning and optimisation; planning in volatile economicenvironments; principles of value engineering and systemsengineering; applied to mine planning and design; principles of stockpiling; principles of geometallurgy applied to planning; principles of cost/volume/grade optimisation over mine life; principles of tail management and mineral resource utilisation; front-endloading and inputs to mine planning; stage-gate monitoring of concept studies; pre-feasibility studies; and feasibility studies; principles of mine plans; plan compliancemeasurement and variance analysis;
+Contentmay include but will not be limited to: Mineplanning in the context of Mineral Resource Management and Mineral AssetManagement; the Mine Value Chain; mine planning as amodelling process; modifying factors during conversion from resources to reserves; planning horizons and planningcycles; principles of optimisation in planning; principles and integration short; medium and long term planning; principles of strategic mine planning; economicmetrics in mine planning and optimisation;

-legal issues in mine planning; public reportingrequirements and compliance to codes; risk evaluation and communication in mineplanning; deterministic versus stochastic mine planning; manpower planning; ventilation planning; logistics planning; production planning; reconciliation; decisionmaking and accounting principles; open-pit to underground transition; impact of sustainability on mine planning and design; course project assignment.
+planning in volatile economicenvironments; principles of mine design and scheduling; principles of capacitydesignand utilisation; and right-sizing; principles of value engineering and systemsengineering; applied to mine planning and design; principles of stockpiling; principles of geometallurgy applied to planning; principles of cost/volume/grade optimisation over mine life; principles of tail management and mineral resource utilisation; front-endloading and inputs to mine planning; stage-gate monitoring of concept studies; pre-feasibility studies; and feasibility studies; principles of mine project planning; principles of value tracking; flexibility and constraints in mine plans; plan compliancemeasurement and variance analysis; legal issues in mine planning; public reportingrequirements and compliance to codes; risk evaluation and communication in mineplanning; deterministic versus stochastic mine planning; manpower planning; ventilation planning; logistics planning; production planning; reconciliation; decisionmaking and accounting principles; open-pit to underground transition; impact ofsustainability on mine planning and design; course project assignment.